SavanMalhotra/empact/README.md

 # empact

 ## Inspiration
 Due to Covid-19, education was forced to take a virtual approach.
 Unlike in-person learning, having everything online can cause confusion and there might not be any physical way to organize homework and projects.
-Therefore, we developed Empact to help students organize their online learning with different tools.
+Therefore, we developed Empact to help students organize and thrive in an online learning format with the use of our digital note summarization and topic generating tools.

 ## What it does
 Empact is a website that is designed to help students organize their virtual learning experience and assist their daily tasks through OpenAI API's.
-For instance, Empact has a feature that allowed a student to input their notes and the AI will be able to generate and give a summary of what they wrote.
-In addition, students will be able to save the summary under their account and reference back to it later.
+For instance, Empact has a feature that allowed a student to input their notes and the AI will be able to generate a summary of what they wrote.
+Empact also provides user's the option to ask a specific topic they are intersted in learning more about.
+The AI will return insightful topics to guide the student to learning more about the subject matter.

 ## How we built it
 The frontend web app was built using React.js and CSS to provide users with a clean and easy-to-use design.
 The backend used Flask and Python to fetch data from the OpenAI API.